 The United Nations organizations also take part in these discussions, each in their area of expertise.

 The United Nations Framework Convention on Climate Change (UNFCCC) was adopted in 1992 at the Rio Summit.

-It entered into force in 1994 and was ratified by 197 Parties (196 States and the European Union).
-Its aim is to stabilize greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate.
+It took effect in 1994 and was ratified by 197 Parties (196 States and the European Union).
+Its aim is to stabilize greenhouse gas emissions from human activities in the atmosphere at a level that would prevent dangerous interference with the climate.